An item that is active (not archived or deleted). Candidates, requisitions, employees, and performance evaluations can be in Active status.

-A user in Applicant Tracking that can be routed candidates for review.
+A user in Applicant Tracking who can be routed candidates for review.

 Job Feedback Provider

-A user in Application Tracking that can be routed a job description for review.
+A user in Application Tracking who can be routed a job description for review.

 The area where you manage your job library and job descriptions.

 A user in Application Tracking who can request a new requisition, approver requests, or approve a posting.

 In Onboarding, you can configure onboarding plans based on jobs.